rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/build_iso.md

 Path to a folder which content will be copied over the rootfs (before generating squashfs).

-## Customize bootloader
+## Customize bootloader with GRUB

+Beside syslinux, the ISO boot menu can also be built with GRUB.

-Boot menu and other bootloader parameters can be easily customized by using the overlay parameters within the ISO config yaml manifest.
+Boot menu and other bootloader parameters can then be easily customized by using the overlay parameters within the ISO config yaml manifest.

 Assuming the ISO being built includes: